IBM/ibm-cloud-functions-serverless-iot-openfridge/docs/BLUEMIX.md

 Start by copying `template.local.env` to a new `local.env` file.
 You can fill in additional details as you go through the steps below.
 The `.gitignore` file will prevent that private file from being pushed to source control if you push modifications to your own fork.

 ### Set up Cloudant
-Log into the [Bluemix console](https://console.ng.bluemix.net/) and create a [Cloudant instance](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db/?taxonomyNavigation=services).
-You can reuse an existing instance if you already have one.
+Log into the [Bluemix console](https://console.ng.bluemix.net/) and create a [Cloudant instance](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db/?taxonomyNavigation=services) named `cloudant-openfridge`.
-**Important**: the name of the Cloudant service instance must start with the `cloudant` prefix (case insensitive), for example `cloudant-openfridge`.

 Update `CLOUDANT_INSTANCE` in `local.env` to reflect the name of the Cloudant service instance and ensure it matches what's set in `feeds/cf/mqtt/manifest.yml`.
 Then set the `CLOUDANT_USERNAME` and `CLOUDANT_PASSWORD` values in `local.env` based on the credentials for the service.